 The first community meeting was held at the Ramona Band Tribal Library in the Anza Community of the Upper Santa Margarita Watershed.
-Project partners provided information and facilitated an interactive discussion to solicit input on water-related issues and Seventeen participants representing various community groups, water companies, government and representatives were present.
+Project partners provided information and facilitated an interactive discussion to solicit input on water-related issues and needs.
+Seventeen participants representing various community groups, water companies, and government representatives were present.
 The meeting was well attended, and the presentation was live-streamed to a local radio station by one of the participants.
-The Anza High County Journal was also in attendance and enthusiastic about the meeting; they shared the upcoming webinar opportunity with their Facebook followers.
+The Anza High Country Journal was also in attendance and enthusiastic about the meeting; they shared the upcoming webinar opportunity with their Facebook followers.

-The Upper Santa Margarita Watershed IRWM region includes large portions of rural unincorporated Riverside County, where residents rely on groundwater to meet water demands.
+The USMW IRWM Region includes large portions of rural unincorporated Riverside County, where residents rely on groundwater to meet water demands.
 The conversation at the community workshop largely centered on interest in assistance with capital infrastructure and consolidation, especially to construct a potable water pipeline which is needed to share water resources, ensure supply reliability, and allow for construction of a nitrate treatment facility to address nitrate exceedance compliance issues as the community continues to grow.

-Meeting #2: Urban San Diego Community Meeting -September 9, 2018
+The Anza High Country Journal advertised the August webinar on Facebook.
+Meeting #2: Urban San Diego Community Meeting - September 9, 2018